deepakhj/cadent/README.md

     # the json blob stats for the above html file

     localhost:6061/stats

+    # if you want just a specific server set

+    localhost:6061/echo-example/stats

-It will also emit it's owns stats to statsd as well
+It will also emit it's owns stats to statsd as well using a buffered internal statsd client (https://gitlab.mfpaws.com/goutil/statsd).

+### Status

+If you have some checker (say nagios) and you want to get the helath status of the server itself

+    localhost:6061/ops/status

+IF you want a specific exerver set

+    localhost:6061/echo-example/ops/status

+### Check Keys/Server pairs

 You can "check" what server a given "key/line" will go to as well using a little json GET url

     localhost:6061/hashcheck?key=XXXXXX

-this will dump out the server this key will go to and the actuall "hash" value for it for all various running hash servers
+This will dump out the server this key will go to and the actuall "hash" value for it for all various running hash servers

+### Add/Remove hosts dynamically

 You can also Add and remove servers from the hashpool via a POST/PUT